Team3487-RedPrideRobotics/3487robotCode/README.md

 - Should there be any naming conflicts, use a middle initial aswell.

 Create your files and store it in that folder.

+## When to commit to master
+The only time you can commit directly to master is when you are editing your practice files.
+If you are a superior merging a branch, you may also commit to master.
+Under any other circumstances, you may not commit to master.